LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

     | run.cmd print_param first second third
     | sh run.sh print_param first second third

+  An advantage of the run scripts is that they automatically find and include any code needed from our library classes, in particular UIF and UI.
+  Using gmcs and these libraries requires extra verbiage that we are avoiding by using a run script.

 - clean (remove all build products for a program):

     | clean.cmd birthday1